Chinese Intellectual property rights

 It is estimated to be between 100,000 to 150,000 outstanding international copyright / trademark cases with Chinse businesses.
 Given the costs and time in raising a case, we expect this number could be a lot higher given many companies to not have the resources to enter the Chinese legal processes

 If you have your trademark / copyright agreed and registered in China, then a disputed over trademark, etc, can be often resolved with a local Chinese solicitor letter.
-No business or Chinese person wishes to be seen to be breaking Chinese rules and regulations within China.
+No business or Chinese person wishes to be seen to be breaking Chinese rules and regulations.

-We strongly recommended you protect your trademark, etc, investment in China using the local Chinese rules and regulations.
+We strongly recommended you protect your trademark, in China using the local Chinese rules and regulations.

 In reviewing intellectual property law with our Chinese legal firm, they point out that China only started developing Commercial and Civil law in the last 40 years.
 This is the first time China has had Commercial and Civil law in 4,000 years while the England, as an example, started developing these laws over 900 years.